citation-style-language/documentation/specification.rst

     a conference paper; the meeting where presentation was made)

 event-place
-    Geographic location of the event (e.g. "Amsterdam, The Netherlands")
+    Geographic location of the event related to the item (e.g. "Amsterdam, The Netherlands")

 genre
     Type, class, or subtype of the item (e.g. "Doctoral dissertation" for a PhD